jmelcr/jmelcr.github.io/_includes/medaillon.md

 Josef Melcr is
 a passionate technologist and
 inspiring team leader.
-He loves applying science accross domains, from understanding nature to developing software and businesses.
+He loves applying science across domains, from understanding nature to developing software and businesses.
 He occasionally makes some [digital artwork](https://jmelcr.tumblr.com/)